-We’ve lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
-Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
+The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
 So before you buy or sell Bank of Commerce Holdings (NASDAQ:BOCH), you may well want to know whether insiders have been buying or selling.

-Bank of Commerce Holdings is not the only stock that insiders are buying.
-For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.
+Bank of Commerce Holdings is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.

 Bank of Commerce Holdings Insiders Bought Stock Recently

-It’s good to see that Bank of Commerce Holdings insiders have made notable investments in the company’s shares.
-In total, insiders bought US$475k worth of shares in that time, and we didn’t record any sales whatsoever.
-This makes one think the business has some good points.
+It's good to see that Bank of Commerce Holdings insiders have made notable investments in the company's shares.
+Overall, four insiders shelled out US$133k for shares in the company -- and none sold.
+That shows some optimism about the company's future.

-So What Do The Bank of Commerce Holdings Insider Transactions Indicate?
+So What Does This Data Suggest About Bank of Commerce Holdings Insiders?

-It is good to see recent purchasing.
-And the longer term insider transactions also give us confidence.
+The recent insider purchases are heartening.
+And an analysis of the transactions over the last year also gives us confidence.
 Given that insiders also own a fair bit of Bank of Commerce Holdings we think they are probably pretty confident of a bright future.
 Of course, the future is what matters most.
 So if you are interested in Bank of Commerce Holdings, you should check out this free report on analyst forecasts for the company.